lmfit/uncertainties/doc/index.rst

 Don Peterson and many others.

 I greatly appreciated getting key technical input from Arnaud Delobelle, Pierre Cladé, and Sebastian Walter.
-Patches by Pierre Cladé, Tim Head, José Sabater Montes and Martijn Pieters are gratefully acknowledged.
+Patches by Tim Head, José Sabater Montes and Martijn Pieters are gratefully acknowledged.

 I am also grateful to the Linux distribution maintainers of this package, and to Christoph Gohlke for including it in his Base